-Voilà, you and your company are on your way to the top of the Search Engine Results Page.
-All as the result of brand building through mass media and public relations.
+Voilà, you and your company on your way to the top of the Search Engine Results Page.
+All as the result of brand building.

 Direct navigation is a powerful vote of confidence.
 Just like it was 25 years ago when customers would look you up in the White Pages of the phone book – or dial 411 for “Directory Assistance” and say your name – when they wanted to make contact with you by telephone.

 WordStream3 is a huge Pay-Per-Click company that works with over one million advertisers.
 They were the second big name in online marketing that came to the same conclusion as SEMrush, although they traveled a different road to get there.
 In their case, WordStream became fascinated by a PPC campaign that had a 300% increase in conversion rates for no apparent reason.